johnwcowan/r7rs-work/ProcessesCowan.md

 It returns a process-object (see below) from which various results can be extracted.
 If the process cannot be created for any reason, an error satisfying `process-exception?` is signaled.

+Note: if more than one file descriptor is connected to a pipe, precautions must be taken to avoid deadlock.
+If the implementation does not make use of asynchronous I/O under the covers, then the use of SRFI 170 `select` to decide which pipe is ready to be read or written is advisable.

 ## The setup plist